gsakkas/seq2parse/README.md

 The command line output should include the ML model architecture at the start, followed by the lines with `Original Buggy Program` and `Repaired Program` near the end.
-Those are the original buggy input program `orig_paper.py` and the repaired program Seq2Parse produces.
+Those sections show the original buggy input program `orig_paper.py` and the repaired program that Seq2Parse produces.
 We observe that the last line `return b +` is fixed by removing the extra `+` operator.

 ## Reproducing the evaluation (Step-by-Step Instructions)

-Part of the paper evaluation can not be reproduced due the private dataset we used.
+Part of the paper evaluation can not be reproduced due the private dataset that we used.
 We provide the full anonymized test set for some parts of the evaluation and a very small subset of it when the full programs are needed.

 ### Accuracy (Sec.
 7.1)

 The first experiment compares the accuracy of our transformer classifiers.
-We provide the pre-trained model and all the necessary auxiliary files in the `model` directory.
-We also provide an anonymized test set of abstracted program token sequences with the ground truth error production rules in `datasets/erule-test-set-generic.txt` Each line consists of the abstracted sequences, the error rules, the number of token changes and time the original author of the program needed to fix it.
+We provide the pre-trained model and all the necessary auxiliary files in the `models` directory.
+We also provide an anonymized test set of the abstracted program token sequences with the ground truth error production rules in `datasets/erule-test-set-generic.txt` Each line consists of the abstracted sequences, the error rules, the number of token changes and time the original author of the program needed to fix it.